mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

 To process the CSV file in **BigQuery**, we need to create a table.
 This process is similar to setting up a table in PostgreSQL but involves defining a schema that aligns with our CSV data.

 -	We define a main table where multiple CSV files will be merged.
--	The schema includes key attributes such as a unique row ID, file name, and other fields present in the CSV.
+-	The schema includes key attributes such as a `unique_row_id`, `filename`, and other fields present in the CSV.
 -	The data types for each field are referenced from the BigQuery documentation.

 ```bash